 (Listed alphabetically by city)

-- Coconut Kenny’s, Anacortes, Burlington, Sedro-Woolley and Whatcom County
+- Coconut Kenny’s, Anacortes, Burlington, Sedro-Woolley and farther north in Whatcom County

 - Bastion Brewing Company in Anacortes.
 Family-friendly.
 Every Friday, kids’ meals are 50% off.

 - 5b’s Bakery in Concrete

 - Birdsview Brewing Company in Concrete.
 Family friendly.

 - Cascade Burgers in Concrete